marianadrgomes/411Team3/docs/assignment_1_proposal.md

   1. If they choose to listen to music, they'll be prompted with a list of tasks (i.e. What are you going to do?
 Options: Cook, Drive, Clean, etc).
 This will then generate a playlist that fits the task's mood.
   2. If they choose to watch media, they'll be prompted with a list of genres/categories (i.e. Comedy, Drama, etc).
 Once they select a category a random TV show or movie will be generated.
 The user can then be prompted with options "Already watched, refresh" and "Let's watch it!".
 This would only work with Netflix.

 With the above options, we would use a DB to store and cache the result of the user's interaction with the service (i.e. the playlist and the movie/TV show watched).
 The APIs used here would be for Netflix and Spotify.
+This service would help user's that have a hard time selecting something to watch or listen to when there are so many options.

 ### Idea Two – Spirit Music